 In the middle section you can see multiple windows with 2D drawings which visualize various aspects of the navigation stack.
-Some of these drawings appear by default each time the flatsim, flat_sim or carter applications are started.
+Some of these drawings appear by default each time the flatsim, carter_sim, or carter applications are started.
 Drawings and plots are composed from various channels with visualization data published by the robotics applications.
-You can also create your own drawing using the Create New Drawing button in the top left.

 To the left is a list of available channels with visualization data.
 These are directly published inside codelets of the navigation stack.
 A typical robotic application can contain hundreds of channels with visualization data.
 Channels can be disabled using the checkboxes next to their name.
 For a disabled channel the visualization data is no longer sent from the application to the frontend and the data will not longer be updated in the frontend.
 It is still visible to allow inspection of already received data.

-The channel name can be used to track down where the data is published.
-For example the channel with the name
+Use the channel name to track down where the data is published.
+For example, the channel

-The Global View shows high-level information about the robot in its environment.
-It can be used to get a quick overview of what is currently going on.
+The Map view shows high-level information about the robot in its environment.
+Use it to get a quick overview of what is currently going on.
 Visualization when running the navigation stack in simulation using the flatsim or carter_sim applications is mostly identical to real robot using the carter applications.
 When carter_sim or the carter applications are used, a 3D point cloud visualization is also available.

 - Background: The global view shows a map of the environment as a black/grey/white occupancy grid map.
 Black cells indicate that something is blocking the way of the robot there, while white cells indicate that the path is free.
 The grey area indicates that the robot does not know if the way is clear or blocked.

-- Target and path: The currently set target point and the path which the global planner computed are displayed in orange.
+- Target and path: The current target point and the path that the global planner computes are displayed in red and blue.
 The last position from which the global plan was computed is also displayed.